All answers have been held as short as possible and require an understanding and study of the corresponding chapter of the book.

 The Distributed Coordination Function (DCF) is a decentralized approach to control access to the air interface.
 Collisions on the air interface are seldom but possible as there is no central instance.
 Furthermore, such an approach is also not able to ensure a certain access time to the air interface and delay.
 Applications such as Voice over IP, however, highly depend on constant delay times.
 While a WLAN network is only lightly loaded, this approach is less of a problem.
 In highly loaded networks on the other hand, voice quality can be degraded.

 One of the weaknesses of the WEP encryption algorithm is the use of the same key for all devices.
-As the key has to be distributed to all users of the network, potential intruders have the possibility to obtain the key by fraud.
+As the key has to be distributed to all users of the network, potential intruders may have the possibility steal the password.
 Furthermore, certain parts of the encrypted payload header of each frame are known as it is identical in each frame.
 In combination with the variant of the RC-4 algorithm used for encrypting the frame, this fact can be exploited to break the encryption by collecting a high number of frames and then applying this knowledge on them.
 A rough estimation shows that an attacker has to collect about 1.5 GByte of data to be able to break the WEP key.